A reader asked:

 It also helps if the defaults are older.
 A mortgage lender would rather see you had problems 5 years ago than problems last year.

-The best way to build up your deposit again would be by regular monthly saving into a Help To Buy ISA.
-The interest rates are decent and the government will add on some money when you do buy.
-As MoneySavingExpert says:
+The best way to build up your deposit again would be by regular monthly saving into a Lifetime ISA if you are aged 18-39 and this will be the first property you buy.
+MSE has a good guide to LISAs.

-So get an ISA each to maximise the help you can get!
+So get an LISA each to maximise the help you can get!
 Whilst you are saving there four good things happen:

 - the defaults are getting older;